-All Student Financial Aid Recipients
+All Financial Aid Recipients

 Enrollment is measured on the 14th day of class for financial aid purposes.
 Financial Aid is adjusted based on the actual enrollment on this date.
 A student who received Federal Financial Aid assistance and withdraws completely officially or unofficially from the university must return any unearned funds to the Student Financial Aid Programs.
 The institution must calculate the amount of the funds that were unearned, up through the 60% point in each payment period or period of enrollment.
 A pro rata schedule will be used to determine how much SFA Program funds that a student has earned at the time of withdrawal.
 NOTE: The amount of refundable (or balance outstanding) institutional charges will be set by the University policy.
 If there is a balance owed from these adjustments, the student is responsible for payment.
+Students must regularly attend courses pursuant to the attendance policy of the University and individual instructor.
+Failure to attend courses for which you have been paid aid may result in adjustments to your financial aid awards.